wesselb/stheno/README.md

     GP(d(1) EQ(), 0)
     ```

-* Construct a finite difference estimate of a derivative of a GP.
+* Construct a finite difference estimate of the derivative of a GP.
     See `stheno.graph.Graph.diff_approx` for a description of the arguments.

     Example: